sebastien-riou/lean-ftl/README.md

 ./testit on/linux debug
 ```

-Note: this does not work with embedded targets.
+Note: this does not work with embedded targets (each is tested via a dedicated repository).

 ### Make a new release
 Release are created for each tag formatted as `v*.*.*`